The delightful folks at This Week in Retro.

 While the demoscene books were very much focused on Europe, the narrative of the Crackers books spans from the USA to Europe, capturing the era when data was stored on floppy disks and computer games were burgeoning as mainstream entertainment.
 The book discusses the legal challenges of the time, as laws struggled to keep up with the fast-paced developments in technology.

 "Crackers I: The Gold Rush" features a mix of oral histories and media reports, offering a comprehensive view of this underground IT community.
-It includes stories about the distinctions between crackers and hackers, the perceived threats to the gaming industry, and the social dynamics within these secretive groups.
+It includes stories about the distinctions between crackers and hackers, the perceived threats to the gaming industry, and the social developments within these secretive groups.

 The volume also features many anecdotes, historical contexts, and visuals that bring the era to life, making it not just a recount of technological exploits but also a window into the cultural impact of these activities on software development and industry practices.
 The book covers various aspects of the scene, from party organizations to the development of cracker groups and their intricate network across continents.